 2. It's Important To Keep Your Prescription Up-To-Date

-If you already wear corrective eyewear (like glasses or contact lenses), it's important to keep your prescription up-to-date in order to ensure that you are seeing clearly and comfortably.
+If you already wear corrective eyewear (like glasses or contact lenses), it's important to keep your prescription up-to-date to ensure that you are seeing clearly and comfortably.
 For instance, some people might think that since they're already wearing contact lenses, they're set!
 However, it's common for a person's prescription to change year to year, and with regular eye exams, you can be sure that you're seeing as clearly and comfortably as possible.

 3. Routine Eye Exams Are Typically Covered By Insurance